lukejbyrne/pre-dad-shred-eda/README.md

 | Kcals out | Net Diff (kcals) | -0.359683 |
 | Steps | Net Diff (kcals) | -0.438042 |

+Notable negative corelations existed between net difference in calories and calories out (-0.36) and net difference and steps (-0.44).
+The former can be ignored as an obvious byproduct of dieting where calories in are controlled by calories out are allowed to fluctuate.
+The latter is expected as the steps was positively correlated with calories out, if calories in are equated for then net difference gap would increase (as a negative value calculated as calories in - out), therefore creating a larger deficit.
+Interesitingly however this negative correlation is less than half of the positive between steps and calories in.
+I believe this to be because steps are correlated slightly positively with calories in (0.23), offsetting the large calorie expenditure by some.

 #### Weight Correlations
 | Variable | Variable | Correlation |
 |---|---|---|